 The Companies (Amendment) Act, 1983, requires that, when the net assets of a company are half or less than half of its called up share capital, an extraordinary general meeting be convened.
-The Act further requires an expression of opinion by the auditors as to whether the financial situation of the Company at the balance sheet date would require the convening of such a meeting; the convening of such a meeting is not required.
+The Act further requires an expression of opinion by the auditors, as provided on pages 256 and 257, as to whether the financial situation of the Company at the balance sheet date would require the convening of such a meeting; the convening of such a meeting is not required.